Simulation of open quantum systems on universal quantum computers: Data processing strategies

 \item For small $x$, $ \mathcal{F}^m(\rho_0) -\rho_x$ will not contribute to the total summation as the coefficients $C_m^x (\Gamma\delta t)^{m-x} $ decreases exponentially with the decreasing of $x$.
 In this case, some finite truncation is sufficient to give accurate results.

 \end{enumerate}

 Then, there is a trade-off between stability and accuracy during the reconstruction of the dissipated density matrix using Eq. \ref{eq-diff}.
 In our simulation, a sufficient large truncation is used to obtain reliable results.
 Furthermore, for the properties of the adjoint density matrix and dissipated density matrix in Eq. \ref{eq-steady} in the main text, we use the following reconstruction in our simulations.
 For the short-time simulation, we use the reconstruction procedure ($\mathcal{R}$) to recover the actual dynamical process.
 For long-time simulation, we use the adjoint channel to approximate the actual process directly.
 For an immediate time, we can suppress $\delta t$ to reduce the total error.
-In this case, when $\delta t$ is sufficiently small, these two methods yield the same results.
+In this case, when $\delta t$ is sufficiently small, the reconstructed density matrix can serve as a good approximation of the truly time-evolved state.